stryker-mutator/stryker-js/packages/stryker-karma-runner/README.md

 ### Debugging

-By default, karma logging will be swallowed.
+As Stryker runs karma in its own process, its logging output will be consumed by Stryker.

-Set log level to `trace` in `stryker.conf.js` to see all the karma output.
+To see all logging from karma, set the log level to `trace` in `stryker.conf.js`.

 ```javascript
 // stryker.conf.js